 For young people who grew up in the digital age, they can acquire the invaluable communication skills necessary in the new era much more quickly than their senior news managers or executives.
 They know how to push the gist of the news to their readers’ smartphones apps or their social networks.
 They know how to make it sticky and catchy.
 In just a few years, they would have accumulated online news making and spreading experiences that cannot be matched by traditional journalists, even those with 20 years of experience.

-Diving into the digital news world might be a risky business for some media organizations.
+Diving into the digital news world might be a risky business for some media organisations.
 Subscriptions are hard to find.
 Until recently, advertising revenue was thin.
 But the scene is quickly changing.
 Online advertising has been growing at a double digit year on year since 2013.
 Readership migration from traditional to digital is unstoppable.
 In the coming few years, digital first will no longer be a slogan.
 It will become a business necessity.
 Young journalists have nothing to lose if they dive into this trend right now.

 So, in this respect, now is the best time to be a journalist of the new media in Hong Kong.